dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/designer/advanced/edmx/msl-spec.md

  </FunctionImport>
 ```

-The following example show a **FunctionImportMapping** element used to map the function and function import above to each other:
+The following example shows a **FunctionImportMapping** element used to map the function and function import above to each other:

 ``` xml
  <FunctionImportMapping FunctionImportName="GetStudentGrades"